fidanmowa/Lemon_cake/Readme.md

 1. Heat oven to 200C/160C fan/ gas 4.
 Line a 20 x 20cm square baking tin with baking parchment.

-2. Using an electric whisk, beat the butter and sugar together until pale, light and fluffy.
+2. With the using an electric whisk, beat the butter and sugar together until pale, light and fluffy.
 Add the eggs and mix again.
 Add the flour, baking powder, lemon zest, lemon curd and milk, and mix with a wooden spoon until all the ingredients are thoroughly combined.
 Pour the mixture into the prepared tin and bake for 25-30 mins or until a skewer comes out clean.

 3. Mix the sugar and lemon juice together and pour over the hot cake.
 Leave to cool in the tin.
 You can eat the cake as it is, or for a fancy finish, try making this feather icing.